BCLab-UNM/SwarmathonIV-Cabrillo-Public/README.md

 #### Requirements
 ##### Name resolution:
 - Each host (laptop and all rovers) must be able to resolve the hostname of all other hosts.
 This can be done by hard coding names in `/etc/hosts` or using a DNS server on the local network.
-- You cannot rely on mDNS and Avahi's `.local` domain for name resolution.
+- You cannot rely on mDNS and Avahi’s `.local` domain for name resolution.
 Neither ROS nor `master_discovery`/`master_sync` currently support this.

 #### Troubleshooting
 As long as names resolve on each host, the `master_sync` nodes should discover sync with every `master_discovery` node on the network within 10-15 seconds.
-On rare occasions, this doesn't work properly, and not all of the rovers will show up in the GUI display.
+On rare occasions, this doesn’t work properly, and not all of the rovers will show up in the GUI display.
 If this happens, you can:
 - Re-launch the GUI and accompanying `master_discovery`/`master_sync` nodes, without re-deploying to any of the rovers.
-- If the above doesn't work, re-deploy code to the missing/un-synced rover.
+- If the above doesn’t work, re-deploy code to the missing/un-synced rover.

 ### Starting a simulation quickly (removed from competition submission)
 `run.sh` is a wrapper for a `roslaunch` command to start the GUI.
 The launch file has a number of useful arguments you can specify from the command line.
 Any arguments you give to `run.sh` will be added as arguments to the `roslaunch` command it runs.